mangled/MangledMud/guide.md

     @lock hole=Ferret Chow me

-If he wants to lock everyone out except for himself and Murf if Murf has the bag of Ferret Chow, he types:
+If he wants to lock everyone out except for himself and Murf if Murf has the bag of Ferret Chow, he types (*note the `&` operator is unimplemented, so this is not possible in this version*):

     @lock hole=(*murf & Ferret Chow) me

-You can [GET](#GET) more and more complicated with locks this way.
-Igor is done building his home, and wants to set his home to it, so when he types 'home' he will go there instead of Limbo(#0RDLA).
+You can get more and more complicated with locks this way.
+Igor is done building his home, and wants to set his home to it, so when he types `home` he will go there instead of `Limbo(#0)`.
 He goes in his house, and types:

     @link me=here

-The program will respond with "Home set".
-Now Igor can go 'home', and [QUIT](#QUIT) and not worry about his inactive body cluttering up the landscape.
+The program will respond with `Home set".
+Now Igor can go 'home'`, and [QUIT](#QUIT) and not worry about his inactive body cluttering up the landscape.

-Creating whole houses and adventures can be easy if you understand the way the @ commands work.
+Creating whole houses and adventures can be easy if you understand the way the `@` commands work.
 When you build a room, you should have a very thorough description.
 Every thing listed in the description should be given a bogus exit (see entry) to detail the place.
-For example, [HERE](#HERE) is the description of a room built by Three.
+For example, here is the description of a room built by Three.

-    Three's flat(#5400)
+    Threes flat(#5400)
     Red wall-to-wall carpeting covers the floor.
 A cushy brown leather couch sits across from a wide-screen TV with a VCR and video disc player stacked on top.
 Escher prints hang on the walls, hilited by